 - 1. After a few sessions, instead of presenting the second ball to elicit your dog to drop the first ball, just wait your dog out.
 When your dog comes back to you with ball in mouth, just stand there and look at or away from your dog.
 Don’t talk, just wait!
 It might take a few seconds or longer.
 Wait!

 - 2. When they drop the ball, immediately throw the second ball.
 You are now teaching your dog that, by dropping the ball, they earn the presentation and toss of the second ball.
 Their actions–dropping the ball–have good consequences–another opportunity to chase the ball!

 - 3. Once your dog is reliably coming back and automatically dropping the ball upon return, you can stop using the second ball.

 Advancing Your Fetch Skills

-3. Begin adding obedience commands in between each repetition: cuing your dog to sit or down in between each toss.
+- 3. Begin adding obedience commands in between each repetition, such as cuing your dog to sit or lie down in between each toss.
 Your dog is now “earning” and being rewarded with each and every toss.

 Good luck!
 Have fun!